Published on March 21, 2021.

 And there you have it.
 The query will return a list of all active employees, that have been granted access to the account, but have not logged in within the past 90 days.

-Hello, I'm Tim Dietrich.
-I develop custom software for businesses that are running on NetSuite, including mobile apps, Web portals, Web APIs, and more.
+Hello, I’m Tim Dietrich.
+I design and build custom software for businesses running on NetSuite — from mobile apps and Web portals to Web APIs and integrations.

 Copyright © 2025 Tim Dietrich.